cncf/tag-security/assessments/projects/custodian/joint-review.md

   Destruction](https://attack.mitre.org/techniques/T1485/) - as with Account
-  Manipulation, if c7n is running with an IAM/AD/LDAP role with write permissions to IaaS or PaaS services, c7n itself could be used for infrastructure attacks, simply by manipulating the c7n policy yaml.
+  Manipulation, if c7n is running with an IAM/AD/LDAP role with write permissions to IaaS or PaaS services, c7n itself could be used for infrastructure attacks, simply by manipulating the c7n policy YAML.
 This includes creating temporary resources for staging exfiltration, or deleting data storage resources.
 * [Unused Cloud Regions](https://attack.mitre.org/techniques/T1535/) -